 These “provide more context about an idea because they show information directly on a Pin,” according to Pinterest itself.

 Here’s an example of a recipe Rich Pin:

 Pinterest advertises via Promoted Pins.

 Pinterest says Promoted Pins may even outdo organic Pins in terms of engagement.

 The great thing about Promoted Pins is that they never disappear if someone repins them.

 So if you spend money promoting pins, and people repin them to their followers, there’s still the possibility of more visibility, even after you’ve stopped promoting the pin.

-23. Pin Images Without Faces
+23. Promote Content by Pinning Images Without Faces

-According to Sprout Social, you’ll earn more repins (up to 23%) by pinning pictures without someone’s face.
+In fact, according to Sprout Social, you’ll earn more repins (up to 23%) by pinning pictures without someone’s face.

-24. Create Twitter Cards
+24. Promote Content by Creating Twitter Cards